top of page

 • Today I’ve lost my keys

-We should be using the PRESENT PERFECT (Pretérito Perfecto) in this phrase because “HOY” (today) include the present moment.
+We should be using the PRESENT PERFECT (Pretérito Perfecto) in this phrase because “HOY” (today) includes the present moment.
 It would be the same with “this week” (esta semana), “this month” (este mes), “this summer” (este verano), etc.

 b) Without a TIME indicator